Azure/azure-docs-sdk-java/docs-ref-conceptual/jdk/java-jdk-docker-images.md

 ---
 # Mandatory fields.
-title: Using Azul Zulu Docker images for Azure Java development
+title: Use Docker images with a JDK for Azure Java development
 description:
 author: bmitchell287
 manager: douge